FAIRSpace-AdMaLL/ndt_localizer/README.md

 roslaunch ndt_localizer ndt_localizer.launch
 ```

-Wait a few seconds for loading map, then you can see your pcd map in rviz.
+Wait a few seconds for the map to load, then you can see your pcd map in rviz.

-Give a init pose of current vehicle with 2D Pose Estimate in the rviz.
+Give a initial pose of current vehicle with 2D Pose Estimate in the rviz.

 This operation will send a init pose to topic `/initialpose`.
 Then you will see the localization result: